-Only two of the 9 Oscar nominations A Place in the Sun garnered in 1951 were in the acting categories: Best Actor, Montgomery Clift and Best Actress, Shelley Winters (it won 6, including Best Director for Stevens).
+Only two of the 9 Oscar nominations A Place in the Sun garnered in 1951 were in the acting categories: Best Actor, Montgomery Clift and Best Actress Shelley Winters (it won a whopping 6 awards, including Best Director for Stevens).
 The always-impressive Clift brings a heartbreaking vulnerability to what I think is one of his best screen performances.
 At no moment do you ever feel he is being moved forward by the plot.
 You can see every thought and motivation play out on his face.

 On A Place in the Sun’s DVD commentary track, much is made of the fact that in taking on the role of the mousy Alice Tripp, blond bombshell Shelley Winters astounded audiences by so playing against type.
-Winters is, indeed, very good; but if you’re like me and largely unfamiliar with the work of Shelley the sexpot, her role seems very similar to characters she played in a great many of her latter films (1955s The Night of the Hunter comes to mind), and thus her performance doesn't feel like the huge departure it perhaps once did.
+Winters is, indeed, very good, but if you’re like me and largely unfamiliar with the work of Shelley the sexpot, her role feels right in step with characters she played in a great many of her latter films (1955s The Night of the Hunter comes to mind), and thus her performance doesn't feel like the huge departure it perhaps once did.

 If your goal is to make plausible the notion that an otherwise sane man would resort to murder for love of a woman, you're definitely on the right track if that woman is then 17-year-old Elizabeth Taylor.
 What a knockout!
 Overlooked by the Academy, I personally think her performance in A Place in the Sun is rather remarkable.
-She gives a surprisingly mature performance - one of her best, in fact - proving to be particularly effective in her later scenes.
-She would work again with director George Stevens in Giant (1956), and the truly bizarre, The Only Game in Town (1970).
+She gives a surprisingly mature performance—one of her best, in fact—proving to be particularly effective in her later scenes.
+Taylor would work again with director George Stevens in Giant (1956), and the truly bizarre misfire, The Only Game in Town (1970).

 |George is frequently photographed surrounded by idealized images of success and wealth|